Tak Young-jun: Life and career

 With Label SJ previously entering its second year of establishment, the address of the headquarters and the management have not been accurately revealed.
 Tak, manager-in-charge of Super Junior from debut to their sixth Korean studio album Sexy, Free & Single [promotions], has been producing the group's albums, along with Yesung's first extended play (EP), Here I Am.
 On March 10, 2020, SM announced through a board meeting that Tak, as the chief marketing officer (CMO), along with Lee Sung-soo, as the chief executive officer (CEO), was appointed as co-CEOs of the company.
 On April 9, 2021, Tak was among the 13 committee members appointed in the culture and arts field by the Ministry of Foreign Affairs as part of the 5th advisory committee while also being part of 11 members assigned to the 6th advisory committee.
 On January 10, 2022, SM Life Design Group held a shareholders' meeting to appoint Tak as its new CEO from his former position of inside director, with former inside director and CEO Shin Sung-bok resigning from the company.
+On February 3, 2023, it was announced that Tak was appointed as the director for SM's upcoming boy group project, Riize.

+Tak and co-CEO Lee became involved in a conflict over SM's management rights with founder Lee Soo-man in early 2023.
+They announced plans to restructure the company, cutting out Lee Soo-man to appease shareholders, who had revolted over his high producing fees.
+In retaliation, Lee Soo-man sold his shares in the company to Hybe Corporation, making them the largest shareholder.
+Tak and Lee attempted to secure SM's independence from Hybe by seeking help from technology company Kakao.
+Hybe dropped out of the takeover battle on March 12, relinquishing control of SM's management rights to Kakao.
+Tak stepped down from his position as co-CEO and from the board of directors on March 31.
+He remained in his position as COO and led the IP Committee following SM's reorganisation.
+In March 2024, Tak was reappointed co-CEO of SM Entertainment and returned to the board of directors.